Illmatic: Background

 As a teenager, Nas wanted to pursue a career as a rapper and enlisted his best friend and neighbor, Willy "Ill Will" Graham, as his DJ.
 Nas initially went by the nickname "Kid Wave" before adopting the alias "Nasty Nas".
 At the age of fifteen, he met producer Large Professor from Flushing, Queens, who introduced him to his group Main Source.
 Nas made his recorded debut with them on the opening verse on "Live at the Barbeque" from their 1991 album Breaking Atoms.
-Nas subsequently made his solo debut on his 1992 single "Halftime" for the soundtrack to the film Zebrahead.
+Nas made his solo debut on his 1992 single "Halftime" for the soundtrack to the film Zebrahead.
 The single added to the buzz surrounding Nas, earning him comparisons to the highly influential golden age rapper Rakim.
 Despite his buzz in the underground scene, Nas did not receive an offer for a recording contract and was rejected by major rap labels such as Cold Chillin' and Def Jam Recordings.
 Nas and Ill Will continued to work together, but their partnership was cut short when Graham was murdered by a gunman in Queensbridge on May 23, 1992; Nas' brother was also shot that night, but survived.
 Nas has cited that moment as a "wake-up call" for him.